AdalbertoLacruz/less_dart/README.md

 - other_flags - Let add other flags such as (--source-map, ...) in the lessc command line.

 ## Known issues

-- Sources from lessc 1.7.5.
+- Sources from lessc 1.7.5+.
 - Pass the standard tests in windows (no tested in linux).
-- Javascript and Dart have different ways to treat null, true, ...
-Some bugs must be eliminated yet.
 - cleanCSS not implemented yet.
 - Error color output.
 Implemented, but not tested in linux.
 In windows cmd don't support the color commands.
 - Added option `--banner=bannerfile.txt`.
 Could change in next versions according to official version.
 - Javascript evaluation not supported.
-If this is a problem use [less_node](https://pub.dartlang.org/packages/less_node)
+  - If this is a problem use [less_node](https://pub.dartlang.org/packages/less_node)
+  - Alternatively you can use 'Custom Functions' (see test/custom_functions_test.dart') from your dart program.

 ## [License](LICENSE)